 What to bring: comfortable clothes for moving, yoga mat, and paper + pen are all helpful.

 Cost: $795.
 Note: to use a major credit card including Visa, MasterCard, Amex or Discover, select the "Check Out" button.
 To use any card you like, debit or credit, just select the PayPal option and click "Pay with credit or debit card!"
 Some banks require that you telephone for authorization before payment is accepted.
 Please note once a reservation is made, the total training amount is owed, and all payments are non-refundable.

-Strala Yoga is a Registered Yoga School with the global Yoga Alliance Professionals, and this course counts for continuing education hours.
+Strala Yoga is a Registered Yoga School with Yoga Alliance Professionals, and this course counts for continuing education hours.

 About Strala Training

 Helping people release stress and tension from their bodies and minds, learn to move with grace and coordination through all kinds of challenge, and heal all kinds of injuries and ailments is important work.
 You're empowering everyone you reach to become creators of their own destiny, on the level of their health, and their whole life.
 It's a wonderful thing to share.